-73 Please see the chapter on Charges for guidance on charges for services.
+87 Please see the chapter on Charges for guidance on charges for services.
 This will be applicable for service providers and infrastructure managers who also own or operate service facilities.

-- 5.10 DFINI is responsible for establishing the charging framework and the specific charging rules governing the determination of the charges to be set by infrastructure managers74. - 5.11 Each infrastructure manager is responsible for determining the charges to be charged for the use of its railway infrastructure in accordance with the applicable charging framework, the specific charging rules and the principles and exceptions set out in Schedule 2.
-Infrastructure managers must also collect these charges75. - 5.12 Charges for use of the railway infrastructure by way of charges for the minimum access package and track access to the service facilities referred to in paragraphs 1 and 2 of Schedule 1, must be set at the cost that is directly incurred as a result of operating the train service76.
-However, with the approval of DFINI, an infrastructure manager may levy mark-ups on the basis of efficient, transparent and non-discriminatory principles77. - 5.13 The European Commission Implementing Regulation (EU) 2015/90978 sets out the methodology for calculating costs directly incurred and includes a list of non-eligible costs.
+- 5.11 Each infrastructure manager is responsible for determining the charges to be charged for the use of its railway infrastructure in accordance with the applicable charging framework, the specific charging rules and the principles and exceptions set out in Schedule 2.
+Infrastructure managers must also collect these charges89. - 5.12 Charges for use of the railway infrastructure by way of charges for the minimum access package and track access to the service facilities referred to in paragraphs 1 and 2 of Schedule 1, must be set at the cost that is directly incurred as a result of operating the train service90.
+However, with the approval of DFINI, an infrastructure manager may levy mark-ups on the basis of efficient, transparent and nondiscriminatory principles91. - 5.13 The European Commission Implementing Regulation (EU) 2015/90992 sets out the methodology for calculating costs directly incurred and includes a list of non-eligible costs.
 Infrastructure managers should familiarise themselves with the detail of this legislation when determining its charges.